shannonmoeller/find-config/README.md

 1. If X/file.ext exists, return it.
 STOP
 2. If X/.dir/file.ext exists, return it.
 STOP
-3. If any, change X to parent directory.
+3. If X has a parent directory, change X to parent.
 GO TO 1
+4. Return NULL.

 ## Install